Building Blocks of Horse Accident Prevention

 controlling the physical environment, and practicing good personal or work habits.
 Let's take a look at what that means to you as a horse owner.

-you are, where you are, and what you're going to do at all times.
-Your horse has 60 million years of evolution behind him---that
+are, where you are, and what you're going to do at all times.
+Your horse has 60 million years of evolution behind him---that makes

-makes him keenly aware of everything going on around him.
+him keenly aware of everything going on around him.
 A simple example would be picking your horse's hoof.
-Instead of
+Instead of going directly

 • Your horse has near 360° vision so that he can see predators sneaking up on him.
 If you're behind a horse and he perceives you as a predator, he might kick out at you.